bazel-contrib/SIG-rules-authors/go-tutorial.md

 >  -- <cite>https://github.com/bazelbuild/bazel-gazelle#gazelle-build-file-generator</cite>

 Initially Gazelle was created to support Go, and now supports many other languages.
-These languages include but are not limited to Haskell, Java, JavaScript/TypeScript, Python, R, StarLark, and Go.
+These languages include but are not limited to Haskell, Java, JavaScript/TypeScript, Python, R, Startlark, and Go.

 Part of learning Bazel is understanding the configuration language that Bazel uses.
-The language is called [StarLark](https://github.com/bazelbuild/starlark).
+The language is called [Starlark](https://github.com/bazelbuild/starlark).

 > Starlark (formerly known as Skylark) is a language intended for use as a configuration language.
 It was designed for the Bazel build system, but may be useful for other projects as well.
 This repository is where Starlark features are proposed, discussed, and specified.
 It contains information about the language, including the specification.
 There are multiple implementations of Starlark.
 >